 Thanks to Bishop vonRosenberg who has given us the presence of the Reverend Lani Hubbard and the Reverend David Lovett, we now have three fully active clergy at Good Shepherd.
 That permits us to separate the Eucharist from the prayers so that you can give each your own undivided attention.
 When we do so, let us give thanks for the presence of God in everything we do.

-Good Shepherd & the World is our adult education class being held at a school in Concordia Shanghai.
+Good Shepherd & the World is our adult education class.
 We meet at 9:45am each Sunday in the Parish Hall and welcome you to join us as we explore how we are impacted by the world around us and how we in turn make an impact.

 - January 30: The History of Muslim/Christian Relationships.
 Dr. Tom Burman